one-odin/Ofogh-React/README.md

-# This is a advertisement projectbuilt with React + TypeScript + Json Server Auth
+# This is a advertisement project built with React + TypeScript + Json Server Auth

 This is a [React.js](https://react.dev/) project bootstrapped with [Vite](https://vitejs.dev/).